 The Division of Student Affairs is committed to treating all students fairly and respectfully.
 To file a complaint, please complete the Student Complaint Form electronically.
 If you choose to provide your contact information, you will be contacted via phone or e-mail to confirm that the formal complaint has been received.

 The Office of Student Affairs will assist the student throughout the complaint process.
 UNTHSC believes that most complaints can be resolved informally.
-All university contacts with the aggrieved student will stress the prefered mechanism of an informal solution.
-A student's complaint may be withdrawn at any point by the student, therby halting the complaint.
+All university contacts with the aggrieved student will stress the preferred mechanism of an informal solution.
+A student's complaint may be withdrawn at any point by the student, thereby halting the complaint.

 Texas Higher Education Coordinating Board